What are Smart Contracts?

 Smart contracts are encrypted, and cryptography keeps all the documents safe from infiltration.

-Smart contracts automate tasks by using computer codes, saving hours of various business processes.
+Smart contracts automate tasks by using computer protocols, saving hours of various business processes.

 Using smart contracts results in the elimination of errors that occur due to manual filling of numerous forms.